rasitayaz/flutter-pie-menu/README.md

 ### Button themes

-Buttons' background and icon colors are defined by theme's `buttonTheme` and `buttonThemeHovered`.
-You can create a custom `PieButtonTheme` instances for your canvas and menu themes.
+Button background and icon colors are defined by the theme's `buttonTheme` and `buttonThemeHovered` properties.
+You can create custom `PieButtonTheme` instances for your canvas and menu themes.

 ```dart
 PieTheme(